 van Duinen, R, Filatova, T, Geurts, P & van der Veen, A 2015, 'Empirical Analysis of Farmers' Drought Risk Perception: Objective Factors, Personal Circumstances, and Social Influence', RISK ANALYSIS, vol. 35, no. 4, pp. 741-755.View/Download from: Publisher's site

 Elsawah, S, Guillaume, JHA, Filatova, T, Rook, J & Jakeman, AJ 2015, 'A methodology for eliciting, representing, and analysing stakeholder knowledge for decision making on complex socio-ecological systems: From cognitive maps to agent-based models', JOURNAL OF ENVIRONMENTAL MANAGEMENT, vol. 151, pp. 500-516.View/Download from: Publisher's site

-Voinov, A & Filatova, T 2014, 'Pricing strategies in inelastic energy markets: Can we use less if inelastic energy markets: Can we use less if we can't extract more?', Frontiers of Earth Science, vol. 8, no. 1, pp. 3-17.View/Download from: Publisher's site
+Voinov, A & Filatova, T 2014, 'Pricing strategies in inelastic energy markets: can we use less if we can't extract more?', FRONTIERS OF EARTH SCIENCE, vol. 8, no. 1, pp. 3-17.View/Download from: Publisher's site

 Huang, Q, Parker, DC, Filatova, T & Sun, S 2014, 'A review of urban residential choice models using agent-based modeling', ENVIRONMENT AND PLANNING B-PLANNING & DESIGN, vol. 41, no. 4, pp. 661-689.View/Download from: Publisher's site